October 2014 Sinai attacks: Responsibility

-Reactions

-Domestic
+Aftermath

-Egypt's president Abdel Fattah el-Sisi declared three days of national mourning during an emergency meeting with the National Defense Council.
-The council said in a statement that the army and the police will "take all necessary measures to tackle the dangers of terrorism and its financing" to preserve the security of the region.
-The government announced that the northern and central Sinai regions would be under a three-months state of emergency, which includes a daily curfew starting from 5 PM to 7 AM.
+Egypt's president Abdel Fattah el-Sisi, who had taken office in June 2014 after the 2014 Egyptian presidential election, convened the National Defense Council and Supreme Council of the Armed Forces and declared three days of national mourning.
+The government pledged to "take all necessary measures to tackle the dangers of terrorism and its financing" to preserve the security of the region.
 The following day, Sisi claimed that "foreign hands" were behind the attacks and that they were meant to "break the back of Egypt" as well as the Egyptian military, which he described as the state's pillar.
 He further added that Egypt is engaged in an "existential battle" against terrorism, but he also predicted that the country would prevail in the end.
+Egypt's outlawed Muslim Brotherhood has condemned attacks and held President Abdel Fattah al-Sisi responsible.

+The day after the attack, the government declared North and Central Sinai under a three-month state of emergency, including a daily curfew from 5 PM to 7 AM.
+On 29 October, Egyptian Prime Minister Ibrahim Mehleb issued a decree ordering the "isolation" and "evacuation" of 79 square kilometers along the Egypt-Gaza border as a buffer zone, which included the entire town of Rafah.
+According to Egypt, the goal of the buffer zone was to eliminate smuggling tunnels between Egypt and Gaza that allowed fighters and weapons from the Gaza Strip into the Sinai.
+Human Rights Watch determined that the buffer zone led to the large scale destruction of at least 3,255 buildings in Rafah.

 Communications have been shut down, which coincided with a large military operation east of Al-Arish announced by the Ministry of Defense, that was underway in the region to locate and target militant hideouts.
 The operation reportedly involved Apache helicopters and special forces.
 The helicopters bombed locations south of Rafah and Sheikh Zuweid, near the Gaza Strip.

 Presenters on state television wore black and channels carried black ribbons on screen, while Egypt's Grand Mufti Shawki Allam condemned the attacks, adding that the perpetrators "deserve God's wrath on Earth and at the end of days".

-A senior Egyptian diplomat said that the talks between Israel and Hamas following the recent war would be postponed, citing "the state of emergency in the border area between Egypt and Gaza".
-Khalil al-Haya, a Hamas official, said that the Palestinian negotiating team was informed that the talks could not resume in Cairo due to the security situation.
-The Egyptian government also announced that the Rafah border crossing between Egypt and the Gaza Strip was closed indefinitely in response to the attacks.
+Talks between Israel and Hamas in Cairo following the 2014 Israel–Gaza conflict were postponed due to the state of emergency, and Egypt closed the Rafah border crossing between Egypt and the Gaza Strip indefinitely.

-Egypt's outlawed Muslim Brotherhood has condemned attacks and held President Abdel Fattah al-Sisi responsible.